-- 4 The word 'dubious' suggests that the writer - A was looking forward to seeing her aunt and uncle. - B wasn't sure she would enjoy seeing her aunt - c felt bad about not meeting her aunt and uncle. - D felt very excited at the thought of meeting her aunt and uncle.
+- 4 The word 'dubious' suggests that the writer - A was looking forward to seeing her aunt and uncle. - B wasn't sure she would enjoy seeing her aunt and uncle. - C felt bad about not meeting her aunt and uncle. - D felt very excited at the thought of meeting her aunt and uncle.